What Should Investors Do After the Fed Rate Cut?

 The Federal Reserve is notoriously tight-lipped about its policy forecast.
 However, its Summary of Economic Projections, or "dot plot," summarizes what each member expects monetary policy to be going forward.
 Based on the outlook published in June, most central bankers anticipated, at that time, one quarter-point cut to the federal funds rate this year, with four more in 2025 and another four in 2026.

 But encouraging inflation readings released since the June Fed meeting have many expecting multiple rate cuts this year.
-According to CME Group's FedWatch Tool, futures traders are pricing in majority odds at of at least a quarter-point rate cut at each of the three remaining meetings in 24.
-And following a soft July jobs report, the odds the central bank will cut by 50 basis points (0.50%) in September jumped to 74% from just 12% the week prior, per CME Group.
+According to CME Group's FedWatch Tool, futures traders are pricing in majority odds at that the central bank will cut rate cuts by another half-percentage point at its December meeting.

 For starters, no one should make dramatic short-term moves with their portfolio based on modest changes in interest rate policies.
 If you're investing via a diversified portfolio with an eye toward the long term, it isn't necessary to make significant changes just because the Fed's policy approach is evolving.